Speneki/SortUrlRails/README.md

 The goal is to create a URL shorener, and save URLS in the database to grab later.
 If the possible URL characters are exclusively in the 62 length string of "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789", all shortened URLS will be generated on base 62.

+for each URL that is entered, I will want to save the ID, the title, the short URL and the long URL.
+Anything else??

 # Intial Setup